Precy loves to write about many topics, including Filipino dishes, culture, legends and traditions.

 There are probably more new year traditions and superstitions that are worth a mention that aren't on the list, but these are most of them.

-But is there another unique Filipino new year tradition that your family do every year?
-Feel free to share it on the comment section below.
+But is there another unique Filipino new year tradition that your family performs every year?

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.